saschaneffe/personservice/README.md

 `mvnw spring-boot:run`

+## Frontend

+The frontend will be hosted alongside the restservice within a static html page using javascript.
+It can be visited under http://localhost:8080

 ## Requests

 Below you find the curl commands to execute the rest api.
 Note that I developed and tested under Windows (Powershell), therefor the double quotes